 Many embedded applications were found for medical purposes, and more are on the way.
 Embedded medical applications were found to have been very effective in monitoring and observing patients using computers and communication protocols like the internet.
-This method of observation and monitoring offered many advantages to medical practitioners, such as the ability to remotely observe and monitor in real time and the ability to observe normal, everyday conditions.
-Embedded applications are designed to be as unobtrusive and inconspicuous as possible so they do not intrude even as they monitor and track patients’ health stats.
+This observation method and monitoring offered many advantages to medical practitioners, such as observing and monitoring in real-time and observing normal conditions remotely.
+Embedded applications are designed to be as unobtrusive and inconspicuous as possible, so they do not intrude even as they monitor and track patients’ health stats.

 Embedded applications are now used quite heavily with patients who have psychological or mental conditions.
 These unobtrusive embedded applications allow doctors and medical practitioners to keep an eye on their patient even as they eliminate the need for the physical presence of either for observation and monitoring purposes.
-These embedded applications also allow medical practitioners to give feedback to their patient, such as touch or sounds, in order to stimulate a response.
+These embedded applications also allow medical practitioners to give their patients feedback, such as touch or sounds, to stimulate a response.

 Embedded Applications in Biology

-Embedded applications have proven valuable in studying the behavior of animals because they provide a method for researchers to monitor their subjects remotely.
+Embedded applications have proven valuable in studying animals’ behaviour because they provide a method for researchers to monitor their subjects remotely.
 The embedded applications leave the animal (or subject) unfettered while it provides valuable data to the researchers; such data collected by embedded electronics devices are then stored in the deviceâ€™s internal memory or transmitted using a predetermined communication protocol.